-ind a school
+Find a school

 Search by school name

 Search by suburb, town or postcode

+Sector Do

 Sector Government

-Non-government

 SEARCH

 Where it says 'Search by school name', type in the name of the school you wish to view, and select <GO>.
 Read and follow the instructions on the next screen; you will be asked to accept the Terms of Use and Privacy Policy before being given access to the school's My School entry web page.